cakephp/docs/en/core-libraries/validation.rst

 An example of these methods in action is::

-    // Prior to 3.6.12 you should use allowEmpty().
+    // Prior to 3.6.12 you must use allowEmpty().
     $validator->allowEmptyString('published')
         ->notEmptyString('title', 'Title cannot be empty')
         ->notEmptyString('body', 'Body cannot be empty', 'create')